jeaustins27/Weather-Dashboard/README.md

 ## Tests

-If you do not enter the name of a valid city in the USA, you will receive an alert that will say "City not found"
+If you do not enter the name of a valid city in the USA, you will receive an alert that will say "City not found" and your entry will not be added to the previous searches.

 ## Questions